-4.5 When the membership of the organization exceeds 50, delegates to Convention will be elected in the branches according to a ratio established by one of the bodies specified in Article 2.3, and proportional to the points of view expressed in the pre-convention debate.
+4.5 When the membership of the organization exceeds 50, delegates to Convention will be elected in the branches according to a ratio established by the Central Committee, and proportional to the points of view expressed in the pre-convention debate.

-4.6 At a delegated Convention, the delegates will elect a Central Committee, its size to be determined by the Convention, and its composition proportional to the points of view expressed at the Convention.
+4.6 At a Convention, the members or delegates present will elect a Central Committee, its size to be determined by the Convention, and its composition proportional to the points of view expressed at the Convention.

-4.7 When established, the CC is the highest body of the organization between conventions, meeting at least twice a year, four times if possible.
+4.7 The CC is the highest body of the organization between conventions, meeting at least twice a year, four times if possible.
 It may create any administrative body, commission or working group considered useful to the fulfillment of its tasks.

-Until the size of the organization warrants it, the convention will simply elect an Editorial Board responsible for the newspaper of the organization, and delegate some or all of the functions of the CC to the Toronto branch.
+Until the size of the organization warrants it, the convention will simply elect an Editorial Board responsible for the political line of the newspaper and all electronic media of the organization, and delegate some or all of the functions of the CC to relevant local branches.

 4.8 When established, the CC will elect from among its members a Political Committee.
 This body will be responsible for calling CC meetings and for maintaining relations with the FI, with foreign organizations, and with other organizations inside the Canadian state.
 It will ensure the conduct of political work, within the framework of the perspective adopted by the convention and/or the CC.
 It may take such decisions and initiatives as are necessary, within the framework of the CC’s mandate.

-4.9 The regular bodies of the organization are the recognized local branches and fractions or cells, the elected city leaderships, the newspaper Editorial Board, and at the appropriate time, the Central Committee, a Quebec structure, the Political Committee, and a Control Commission.
+4.9 The regular bodies of the organization are the recognized local branches and fractions or cells, the elected city leaderships, the newspaper Editorial Board, and at the appropriate time, the Central Committee, a Quebec structure, the Political Committee, and a Complaints and Discipline Committee.

 Section 5.
 Standards of Behaviour.